Current Graduate Students

 Arturo Gonzalez

 Arturo has worked in repositories across the US and Cuba, having notably handled declassified diplomatic correspondence in the Archivo Nacional de Cuba and the Archivo MINREX (archive of the Cuban Ministry of Foreign Affairs).
-He is completing comprehensive exams in the fields of Transnational history, as well as the histories of Modern Latin America and the Modern United States.
+His areas of expertise are in immigration history, transnational history, modern Latin American history, and the history of the modern United States.
 He has assisted in teaching courses on the US After 1877 and the history of Hawaii & the Pacific World.

-Arturo has given public lectures on the topics of imperialism, nationalism, and diplomacy at the University of Miami and the University of Central Florida.
-He has presented his research at conferences hosted by the Florida Historical Society.
-He has also curated special digital exhibits on contemporary tourist attractions in Cuba that deal with the country’s history with slavery, published as part of the University of Florida’s Fotodiario series on Cuban Studies.
-Arturo’s most recent article, “Mysterious Munitions in Sleepy St. Pete: the Story of a 1924 Filibustering Campaign,” is forthcoming in Tampa Bay History.
+Arturo has given public lectures on the topics of imperialism, nationalism, and diplomacy.
+He has presented his research at conferences hosted by the Southeastern Council of Latin American Studies and the Florida Historical Society, among others.
+He recently participated in a documentary series produced by WLPG Local 10 News to mark the centennial of the City of Hialeah.
+He has also curated special digital exhibits on contemporary tourist attractions in Cuba that deal with the country’s history with slavery, published as part of the University of Florida’s_Fotodiario_ series on Cuban Studies.
+Arturo’s most recent article, “Mysterious Munitions in Sleepy St. Pete: the Story of a 1924 Filibustering Campaign,” was published in _Tampa Bay History_.
 His full CV can be found at arturo-gonzalez.com.
-Arturo can be contacted directly via email: asg177@miami.edu.
+Arturo can be contacted directly via email: arturogonzalez@miami.edu

 Griffin Headshot